 Let’s take a look at our stock sheet with these attributes added:

-Now we have a lot more information on our sheet.
+Now we have a lot more stock data on our sheet.

 Here are some direct performance attributes: